 We focused on the sets that have common sequences between the TVCV and TuMV Bur virus samples, either up- or downregulated to find potential candidates that can regulate the DEGs identified in the RNA-seq analysis.
 We found 133 upregulated and one downregulated sRNA sequence that was common between the TVCV and TuMV Bur virus samples.
-Annotation of these sequences revealed that most of the 133 upregulated sequences are 21nt long and associated with intergenic regions, transposable elements, TAS1, and TAS2 genes, some protein-coding genes and pseudogenes, and some miRNA genes (MIR158B, MIR162B, MIR390A, MIR396A, MIR835A, MIR841A, MIR846A), although only one mature miRNA sequence was found (ath-miR846-3p), all the other MIR-associated sequences are iso-miRs or siRNAs.
-It is worth mentioning that 41% of the sequences contain one mismatch (including the TAS1C- and TAS2-derived, and miR390, miR396, miR835a, miR841a sequences) which suggests that they are Bur-specific sequences.
+Annotation of these sequences revealed that most of the 133 upregulated sequences are 21-nt long and associated with intergenic regions, transposable elements, TAS1 and TAS2 genes, some protein coding genes and pseudogenes, and some miRNA genes (MIR158B, MIR162B, MIR390A, MIR396A, MIR835A, MIR841A, MIR846A), although only one mature miRNA sequence was found (ath-miR846-3p), all the other MIR-associated sequences are iso-miRs or siRNAs.
+It is worth mentioning that 41% of the sequences contain one mismatch

+(including the TAS1C- and TAS2-derived, and miR390, miR396, miR835a, miR841a sequences) which suggests that they are Bur-specific sequences.
 We checked if the 133 Bur virus upregulated sequences can be found in the Col virus upregulated sequences allowing 2 mismatches and we found that 19 sequences were also present in the Col set, so we removed them.
-We were curious if the remaining 114 Bur virus upregulated sRNAs can target the 88 Bur virus downregulated genes identified in the RNA-seq analysis, therefore, we performed a target prediction using the psRNATarget server [72].
+We were curious if the remaining 114 Bur virus upregulated sRNAs can target the 88 Bur virus downregulated genes identified in the RNA-seq analysis, therefore, we performed a target prediction using the psRNATarget server [36].
 According to the prediction, 86 out of the 114 sRNAs can potentially regulate 69 out of the 88 genes (Table S5).
-When we performed a GO term enrichment analysis of the potentially vasiRNA-regulated genes, the regionalization and pattern specification categories remained significantly enriched (Fig S1).
-We found that a transposon-derived 21-nt-long siRNA (5'- AUU GCA GAG AUG GAU GUA CAA -3') could potentially target FIL in trans.
+That includes a transposon-derived 21-nt-long siRNA that could potentially target FIL.
 The FIL-targeting sequence is identical in the two ecotypes but induced only in the Bur virus sample.
-One other gene in the GO categories regionalization (GO:0003002) and pattern specification process (GO:0007389) is also potentially regulated by a vasiRNA: DOT3 (DEFECTIVELY ORGANIZED
+One other gene in the GO categories regionalization (GO:0003002) and pattern specification process (GO:0007389) is also potentially regulated by a vasiRNA: DOT3 (DEFECTIVELY ORGANIZED TRIBUTARIES 3, AT5G10250) is targeted by an intergenic siRNA that contains one mismatch compared to the Col reference sequence, but the Col version is not induced in the Col virus sample.